North America: Transport

 The Pan-American Highway route in the Americas is the portion of a network of roads nearly 48000 km in length which travels through the mainland nations.
 No definitive length of the Pan-American Highway exists because the U.S. and Canadian governments have never officially defined any specific routes as being part of the Pan-American Highway, and Mexico officially has many branches connecting to the U.S. border.
 However, the total length of the portion from Mexico to the northern extremity of the highway is roughly 16000 mi.

-The First Transcontinental Railroad in the U.S. was built in the 1860s, linking the railroad network of the eastern U.S. with California on the Pacific coast.
+The first transcontinental railroad in the U.S. was built in the 1860s, linking the railroad network of the eastern U.S. with California on the Pacific coast.
 Finished on 10 May 1869 at the famous golden spike event at Promontory Summit, Utah, it created a nationwide mechanized transportation network that revolutionized the population and economy of the American West, catalyzing the transition from the wagon trains of previous decades to a modern transportation system.
 Although an accomplishment, it achieved the status of first transcontinental railroad by connecting myriad eastern U.S. railroads to the Pacific and was not the largest single railroad system in the world.
 The Canadian Grand Trunk Railway had, by 1867, already accumulated more than 2055 km of track by connecting Ontario with the Canadian Atlantic provinces west as far as Port Huron, Michigan, through Sarnia, Ontario.

 Communications

-A shared telephone system known as the North American Numbering Plan (NANP) is an integrated telephone numbering plan of 24 countries and territories: the U.S. and its territories, Canada, Bermuda, and 17 Caribbean nations.
+A shared telephone system known as the North American Numbering Plan is an integrated telephone numbering plan of 24 countries and territories: the U.S. and its territories, Canada, Bermuda, and 17 Caribbean nations.

+Demographics

+Canada and the United States are the wealthiest and most developed nations on the continent followed by Mexico, a newly industrialized country.
+The countries of Central America and the Caribbean are at various levels of economic and human development.
+For example, small Caribbean island-nations, such as Barbados, Trinidad and Tobago, and Antigua and Barbuda, have a higher GDP (PPP) per capita than Mexico due to their smaller populations.
+Panama and Costa Rica have a significantly higher Human Development Index and GDP than the rest of the Central American nations.
+Additionally, despite Greenland's vast resources in oil and minerals, much of them remain untapped, and the island is economically dependent on fishing, tourism, and subsidies from Denmark.
+Nevertheless, the island is highly developed.

+Demographically, North America is ethnically diverse.
+Its three largest groups are Whites, Mestizos, and Blacks.
+There is a significant minority of Indigenous Americans and Asians among other less numerous groups.